runclimbhike/Draxler5000/ReadMe.txt

-This program is in alpha.

-How to run this program:
+# Program Status
+Alpha

 # Get it
 Clone into a folder on your computer that you have execute permissions in.

+# Install it
 Open a CLI console and navigate to the folder.
-# Install it
 Launch Creation.py with python.
 Ex. > C:\python34\python.exe Creation.py

 # Run it
 Launch Dashboard.py with python.
 Ex. > C:\python34\python.exe Dashboard.py